 Execute on your client machine:

-ssh -D 9050 [username]@[remote.server.name]
+ssh -D 9050 [username]@[remote.server.name](remote.server.name is the IP or address of your linux box at home which is running SSH)

 Your tunnel awaits!
 Your session will expire eventually but while SSH is connected you will be able to set up your browser and surf safely using the port you chose.